LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 <details>
 <summary>Expl2.4 :</summary>

-If datasets used to train and evaluate a model require a particular attention to prevent discriminatory biases, recent work show that modeling choices have to be taken into account too.
+If datasets used to train and evaluate a model require a particular attention to prevent discriminatory biases, recent work shows that modeling choices have to be taken into account too.
 The article *"Moving beyond “algorithmic bias is a data problem”"* suggested in resources synthesizes very well how the learning algorithm, the model structure, adding or not differential privacy, compression, etc. can have consequences on the fairness of a model.
 Extracts:

 > - *A key reason why model design choices amplify algorithmic bias is because notions of fairness often coincide with how underrepresented protected features are treated by the model*
 > - [...] *design choices to optimize for either privacy guarantees or compression amplify the disparate impact between minority and majority data subgroups*